tomailiev/angular-project-app/README.md

 # ProjectApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.
+This is my final project for the Angular course at Softuni.
+It implements an E-bike store with authentication, selling, wishlisting, and buying functionality.
+The app uses a Node.JS json api and an Angular front-end.

-## Development server
+## Serve locally

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+1. Clone the repo.

 ## Code scaffolding